 [ec2-user@ip-172-31-37-69 ~]$

 In this section, we use Terraform provisioners to install the Nginx web server.
-Installation of the Nginx web server successfully requires a few commands to download, install, and configure the same correctly.
+Successful installation of the Nginx web server requires a few commands to download, install, and configure it correctly.

-Instead of supplying these commands in an inline array attribute, we wrap them in a shell file and execute that shell file.
-This requires us to use the file provisioner to first transport the shell file in the target EC2 instance and then use the remote-exec provisioner to call the same.
+Instead of supplying these commands in an inline array attribute, we wrap them in a shell script and run it.
+This requires us to use the file provisioner to first transport the shell file to the target EC2 instance and then use the remote-exec provisioner to call the same.

-Installing the Nginx web server is a relatively simple task, with few commands to execute.
+Installing the Nginx web server is a relatively simple task that requires only a few commands.
 However, it gives us an idea of how complex tasks may be performed in a real-world scenario.

 #!/bin/bash